Search Recipes

 Ube Halaya, also known as ube jam, is a sweet Filipino jam made from purple yam (ube).
 This gorgeous violet-colored treat has become internationally famous as an ice cream flavor and cake filling, but in the Philippines, it has been a beloved dessert and ingredient for generations.

 Making ube halaya from scratch requires patience - constant stirring over low heat for over an hour - but the result is worth every minute.
 The rich, creamy texture and the naturally sweet, earthy flavor of real purple yam cannot be replicated by shortcuts.
 This jam is essential for halo-halo, ensaymada, and countless other Filipino desserts.
+Want to know more about ube and other Filipino staples?
+Check our Filipino ingredients glossary.

 Ingredients